IdoBH123/Matlab---Board-Game/README.md

 # MATLAB Board Game

+Game Purpose:

-Goal: To eliminate as many of your soldiers as possible before the other players.
+To eliminate as many of your soldiers as possible before the other players.

 Setup: